hyperledgendary/contract-as-a-service/README.md

 (If you've not installed this already, `npm install -g @hyperledgendary/weftility`)

 The `_cfg` directory will be created that contains a connection profile, and a couple of wallets to use with the 'fred' identity.

+## Ping test

+A simple 'ping' client application is included - this issues a simple transaction to get metadata from the contracts.
+Quick way of seeing if everything is setup.

+**Note sections below still need updating and vadliating**

 ## Using these identities